 Coffee took me around the world.
-Seriously, it did, my first experience in the world of coffee (asides from drinking it), was as a birista with a ‘famous high street coffee retailer’.
+Seriously, it did, my first experience in the world of coffee (asides from drinking it) was as a barista with a ‘famous high street coffee retailer’.
 I had a training session with an Italian chap, whose passion, belief and creativity convinced me that the bean was indeed sacred.

 The hook was in, this guy’s care and methodology was inspiring.
 From that point onwards I was determined to learn this trade and to get good at making coffee.
 My knowledge vastly expanded when I went to New Zealand and met a fellow traveller who taught me how to use a popcorn machine to roast my own beans.
 After a fair bit of trial, error and five melted popcorn machines, I had my first drinkable roast, albeit with an aroma of melted plastic.
 How’s that for artisan coffee?